 The Bachelor of Arts in Communication is designed to reflect the theoretical and practical aspects of communication in the context of a traditional liberal arts education.
 This program emphasizes the development of communication skills that help individuals obtain a competitive edge in the information age.

 The Bachelor of Arts in Communication degree requires completion of forty (40) courses for 120 credits.
 The same course may not be used to fulfill multiple requirements in general education or major areas of this degree program.

 - Develop a broad-based understanding of the functional fields of communication and their interrelationships in complex organizations.

-- Identify and analyze economic climate and business trends in a global business context.
+- Identify and analyze economic climate and business trends in a global business environment.

 - Utilize IT to improve communication and management decision-making.

 - Prepare logically constructed, relevant, and culturally appropriate written arguments and oral presentations.

 The general education component is designed to emphasize cognitive development and is “general” in the following ways: